andrijac/dotfiles/README.md

 These are basically for my personal use, but feel free to check them and reuse some scripts.

-'dotsync.sh' is the tool which handles pushing/pulling to github
+'bin/dotsync.sh' is the tool which handles pushing/pulling to github

 Maybe the best tricks belong to .bashrc, where three functions